madoke/jungle.madoke.org/content/blog/apes-and-kitten-in-the-music-industry/index.md

 ---
-title: "Apes and Kitten in the Music Industry"
+title: Apes and Kitten in the Music Industry
-summary: "Technology has disrupted the music industry several times in history, changing the way we consume it, how it’s distributed and even how it’s made.
-In this article we’ll reflect about the good, the bad, and the ugly facts around NFTs in the music industry."
+summary: Technology has disrupted the music industry several times in history, changing the way we consume it, how it’s distributed and even how it’s made.
+In this article we’ll reflect about the good, the bad, and the ugly facts around NFTs in the music industry
-categories: ["Technology"]
+categories: [Web3, Nft, Tech]
-tags: ["Nft", "Web3", "Music"]
+tags:
+  [
+    Nft,
+    Web3,
+    Music,
+    Steve Aoki,
+    Mike Shinoda,
+    TikTok,
+    Record Labels,
+    Spotify,
+    Rarible,
+    Sound.xyz,
+    Open Sea,
+    Sony BMG,
+    Warner,
+    Universal,
+  ]
 showSummary: true
 date: 2022-12-22
 draft: false